yaroslaff/evalidate/README.md

 src="__import__('os').system('clear')"
 ```

-output will be:

-    ERROR: Validation error: Operaton type Call is not allowed
+output will be: `ERR: Operation type Call is not allowed`

 ## Exceptions
 Evalidate throws exceptions `CompilationException`, `ValidationException`, `ExecutionException`.
 All of them are based on `EvalException`.